mgxd/mgxd.github.io/presentation.md

   - no way to automatically validate completeness of dataset
 ---
 ## [Brain Imaging Data Structure](http://bids.neuroimaging.io) (or BIDS)

 <img src="assets/data2bids.jpg" width="100%" />

+???

+who came up with this? over 5000 researchers.
 ---
 ### So what do I need?